June 17, 2025

 “Even with good intent, we’re still far from achieving equitable access to shade,” said Edith de Guzman, cooperative extension climate researcher with the Luskin Center for Innovation and co-curator of the exhibit.
 “The Luskin Center for Innovation’s research is about using data to drive systems change.
 With Roots of Cool, we wanted to add a human layer to translate those findings into emotion, memory, imagination, and action.”

-Roots of Cool features work from over a dozen women artists as well as a diverse art collective whose installations span past, present, and future visions of climate equity.
+Roots of Cool features work from over a dozen artists as well as a diverse art collective whose installations span past, present, and future visions of climate equity.
 Pieces include imaginative bus stops that highlight public shade disparities, suspended umbrellas that serve as metaphors for tree canopies, and a “forest” of love letters to the future.
 An accompanying indoor show guides visitors through the layered relationships between trees, equity, and resilience.

 The educational, interactive exhibition also includes several events.